Parks? What are they good for and how do we know? What will our parks look and feel like as we move through the 21st century?

 Plan: access to information on planning through open data and the democratisation of mapping information (as announced in the budget, with the release of Ordnance Survey’s master maps) is leading to a transformation of how we visualise our environment online.
 OS’s Green Spaces, helps us get outside and explore, while Shared Assets’ application Land Explorer will capitalise further on this data.
 Crowd sourced information from communities and recent releases of open from local authorities will help us find, access and manage land.
 This can help visualise data previously unseen, help build financial support or evidence base and engage a broader population of park visitors.

-Consult: Consultations soliciting community views are already underway using websites, twitter and social media.
+Consult: soliciting community views are already underway using websites, twitter and social media.
 Digital Civics in Newcastle ran a digital campaign along with face to face workshops to discuss and discover how the community used its parks.
-Companies like Place Changers are offering online services for consultation services.
+Companies like Place Changers offer easy ways to carry out public consultations and engagement online.
 With a trend for gamification both on and offline, this will shape what we want to see, while making the process fun for all.
 With a plethora of data now becoming available we can plan and shape our parks to meet requirements, as never before.

 Share: information like business planning, revenue and reporting – management information can be seen in real time.
 Increasing visibility and transparency of information lets us see where the money’s coming from (and where it’s going).

 Communicate: reporting what is (or isn’t) working, vandalism or antisocial behaviour is becoming easier.
 With initiatives like Fix My Street, from MySociety gaining traction, we’ll see similar for parks.

 With the taking and sharing of pictures (both good and bad), allowing us to see others’ experience, it will help fix problems more quickly and inspire to action – get out and share.
 Feedback & communications with twitter and social media are quicker than ever.